 There are several different sources of funding available to outstanding PhD applicants:

 - Northern Bridge.
-This AHRC-funded Doctoral Training Partnership offers over 50 scholarships per year across a range of subjects in three universities (Durham, Newcastle and Queens Belfast).
+This AHRC-funded Doctoral Training Partnership offers over 50 scholarships per year across a range of subjects in seven universities (Durham, Newcastle, Northumbria, Queen’s Belfast, Sunderland, Teesside and Ulster).
 The award covers tuition fees, a maintenance grant for living expenses, training opportunities, research support and placements.

 - Durham Doctoral Studentships.
 This flagship programme is open to applicants from anywhere in the world.
 UK citizens or residents of another European Union country should apply to Northern Bridge, and they will automatically be entered into the DDS competition.
 Others should apply for the DDS directly.